Current as at 16 June 2020

 Depending on the circumstance, reasonable care may include checking against available information such as pre-fill and business benchmarks, identifying personal/private use, sighting vehicle logbooks and other forms of substantiation, checking for personal services income, reviewing funds transfers between different accounts, checking previous year’s returns, foreign income, sale of assets and asking about cash income.

 Other steps might include asking about client investments, changes in their financial and employment affairs and checking documentation.
-In instances where claims, transactions or reported income appear out of the ordinary, it is important to ask questions of your client and to seek substantiation.
-These conversations can also be useful in the context of a general discussion regarding the business or the individual’s tax affairs to provide professional, tailored advice.
-See our Tax Planning Checklist for further detail.
+In instances where claims, transactions or reported income appear out of the ordinary, it is important to ask questions of your client and seek substantiation.
+These conversations can also be useful in the context of a general discussion regarding the business or the individual’s tax affairs to provide professional and tailored advice.
+See our tax preparation checklist and client substantiation checklist for further details.

 Agents should also consider a suitable disclaimer where clients insist on lodging before pre-fill information is finalised.
 This should include an explicit statement that the client accepts responsibility for any errors or omissions and incurs the risk of corrective action being taken by the ATO.